-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
-This mitigation would reduce Significant Impact 6.5-19 to below a level of significance.
-Applies to Significant Impact 6.5-19.
-MM 6.5-8 Prior to issuance of a certificate of occupancy for any Phase III project, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 6.5-20, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification the City Engineer prior to the issuance of either a building permit or final map for a Phase II project.
+If the applicant is responsible for constructing the improvement, they may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
+This Mitigation would reduce Significant Impacts 6.5-11 and 6.5-12 to below a level of significance.
+Applies to Significant Impacts 6.5-11 and 6.5-12.
+MM 6.5-3 Prior to issuance of a certificate of occupancy for any Phase III project, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 6.5-13, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 6.5-20, then prior to the issuance of the certificate of occupancy, for the development, the Port applicant shall construct an exclusive westbound right-turn lane at the intersection of J Street and I-5 NB Ramps, or similar improvements which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
-As a condition of project approval, the Applicant shall, prior to issuance of the first building permit, provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-The lane shall be constructed to the satisfaction of the City Engineer.
-This mitigation would reduce Port Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy for any Phase III Project City Engineer Port or City depending on jurisdiction of the development
+If it is determined that the development will trigger Significant Impact 6.5-13, then prior to the issuance of the first certificate of occupancy, for the development, the Port applicant shall construct an exclusive westbound right-turn lane at the intersection of J Street and I-5 NB Ramps, or similar improvements which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+Port Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and the first Certificate of Occupancy for any Phase III Project City Engineer Port or City depending on jurisdiction of the development